The Beginner's Guide to Growing Weed

 what you think it means

 Cannabis is believed to have evolved in Central Asia.
-These forefather stains are known as landrace strains, being used by weed cultivators to create modern marijuana strains.
-New strains adapt to a new environment, leading to a yield change, unique properties, and a different smoking experience.
+Its forefather strains are known as landrace strains, and were used by weed cultivators to create modern marijuana strains.
+The new strains adapted to their new environment, leading to a yield change, unique properties, and a different smoking experience.

-As a cannabis grower, you’ll be cultivating new cannabis strains, which will be adapting to a specific growing environment, creating new flavors, tastes, different yields, growing time, as well as unique cannabinoid and terpene profiles.
+As a cannabis grower, you’ll be cultivating new cannabis strains, which also will be adapting to a specific growing environment, creating new flavors, tastes, different yields and growing times, as well as unique cannabinoid and terpene profiles.

-A cannabis plant has nearly 420 chemical entities, while more than 60 of them are cannabinoids.
+A cannabis plant has nearly 420 chemical entities, more than 60 of which are cannabinoids.
 The most notable cannabinoid is the phytocannabinoid tetrahydrocannabinol (THC) (Delta9-THC or Delta8-THC).
 Cannabidiol (CBD) is another major constituent of the plant, which, alongside THC, directly affects the potency and psychoactive activity of cannabis.

-Where does cannabis take its flavor and aroma?
-Oils called terpenes are responsible for cannabis taste and smell, as well as a unique smoking experience, affecting the way THC works in the human body.
+Where does cannabis get its flavor and aroma?
+Oils called terpenes are responsible for weed’s taste and smell, as well as its unique smoking experience.
+Terpenes affect the way THC works in the human body.
 Indica, Sativa, and hybrids all have different terpene profiles.Find out more about cannabis strains

 Who in their right mind comes up with strain names like these?!Obvious Answer: In Your Right Mind ;)

-Depending on where you’ll be growing indoors or outdoors, you can choose from two flowering types of cannabis plants, which will allow you, as a grower, to enjoy the best yield: photoperiod and auto-flowering.
-In addition, you can go for feminized seeds if you seek to grow female plants.
+Whether you’ll be growing indoors or outdoors, you can choose from two flowering types of cannabis plants, which will allow you as a grower to enjoy the best yield: photoperiod and auto-flowering.
+In addition, you can go for feminized seeds if you want to grow female plants.

-Photoperiod cannabis is the basic type of cannabis that has been existing for thousands of years.
-Perfect for growing outdoors, photoperiod plants stay longer in the vegetative state, can be used to breed new strains, and have a higher average yield.
+Photoperiod cannabis is the basic type of cannabis that has existed for thousands of years.
+Perfect for growing outdoors, photoperiod plants stay in their vegetative state longer, can be used to breed new strains, and have a higher average yield.

-In contrast to photoperiod plants, auto-flowering cannabis doesn’t need the change of light hours in order to move from a vegetative to a flowering stage, which is useful for novice growers.
-However, auto-flowering plants grow smaller, provide lower yield, and can’t be used for breeding.
+Unlike photoperiod plants, auto-flowering cannabis doesn’t require a change in lighting hours to move from a vegetative to a flowering stage, which is very useful for novice growers.
+But auto-flowering plants grow smaller, provide lower yield, and can’t be used for breeding.

-Feminized cannabis plants are the ones getting all the hype in the weed cultivation world nowadays.
+Feminized cannabis plants get all the hype in today's weed cultivation world.
 Feminized marijuana plants are genetically modified to eliminate male seeds.
-It’s done because female plants contain buds, which are so popular among smokers, producing more THC/CBD and offering higher yields.
+It’s done because female plants contain buds, which are incredibly popular among smokers because they produce more THC and CBD while offering higher yields.

-It is worth noting that when a cannabis plant is put under too much environmental stress, the plant can develop both male and female flowers, which is called hermaphroditism and is not welcome by growers, affecting the quantity and quality of the yield.Find out more about cannabis types
+It is worth noting that when a cannabis plant is put under too much environmental stress, the plant can develop both male and female flowers, which is called hermaphroditism and is not welcomed by growers.
+Hermaphroditism negatively impacts the quantity and quality of yields.Find out more about cannabis types

-Finally, your gardening lessons will come in useful
+Finally, your gardening lessons will come in Handy

 The life of a cannabis plant starts from the seed.
 The process of growing cannabis from a seed to a sprout is called germination.